memob0x/scroll-padlock/README.md

 If you want to listen to the library [events](#events) in _Internet Explorer 11_ you'll need to include a [CustomEvent](https://caniuse.com/customevent) [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent#Polyfill) too.

-A css variables polyfill is not mandatory, it depends on how graceful you want to degrade your application on [old browsers](https://caniuse.com/css-variables)... 🙄
+A [css variables](https://caniuse.com/css-variables) polyfill is not mandatory, it depends on how graceful you want to degrade your application on old browser (since most of the old browser support _overflow: hidden;_ declaration)... 🙄

 ## Demo